What is life like for GPs in New Zealand?

 Can I work in New Zealand as a GP?

-New Zealand GP Registration Pathways
+New Zealand Medical Registration Pathways

 Comparable Health Pathway